french-cherian/french-cherian.github.io/index.md

 #### GIFTS

 We value your presence most of all, but should you wish to get us a gift please consider a donation to the [National Parks Foundation](https://www.nationalparks.org/).
 You may also browse our registries at  [Amazon](https://www.amazon.com/wedding/share/french-cherian) or [Ten Thousand Villages](https://www.tenthousandvillages.com/giftregistry/view/index/id/6935f7dbb76713135f973c35416e3cd7/).
+We have also set up a honeymoon fund for our [planned hiking trip in the Himalayas](https://www.honeyfund.com/wedding/FrenchCherian4ever)

 </div>